Uploading documents to Landscape

 You get 100GB of storage with your Landscape account, which is more than enough for most organizations.
 Additional storage blocks are available for a nominal fee if needed.

-To upload a document, first create the work item you need from the work tab or navigate to an existing work item.
-For example, if you want to upload a .pdf of a recorded easement, go to the work tab of the correct portfolio record, click on 'add', and select 'Acquisition Document'.
-Select the type (FYI you can add to this list via Settings > List Items > Work Items) and then name the item ('2010 Recorded Easement').
+To upload a document, first create the work item you need from the work page or navigate to an existing work item.
+For example, if you want to upload a .pdf of a recorded easement, go to the work tab of the correct portfolio record, click on 'Add', and select 'Acquisition Document'.
+Select the type (Hint: you can add to this list via Settings > List Items > Work Items if you are an Administrator) and then name the item.

 Click the paperclip icon at the bottom of the record to attach the document.